 For almost a decade, IT professionals have been encouraging companies to move to the cloud.
 They’ve been pointing out that the cloud proved beneficial for the high availability of companies’ systems and data they hold, as well as overall business continuity in a catastrophic event.
 And then, in 2020, the COVID-19 pandemic hit companies across the globe.

 Those businesses that invested in cloud and collaboration technologies, in general, had a considerable advantage of enabling their employees to work from home during the pandemic.
 There were many reasons why companies delayed the implementation of cloud technologies, but one of the top concerns was about the security of data in the cloud.
-In this blog post, we will examine the top Office 365 security best practices and how you can keep your environment secure.
+In this blog post, we will examine the top Office 365 security best practices and how you can keep your environment secure in the upcoming 2021.

 1. Secure Scores